 Risk management and operational preparedness is a key area of work for the SFRS.
+We work in partnerships to ensure that effective multi-agency response and recovery plans are in place to effectively deal with any event that will impact our communities.

-Locally, this means knowing what the risks are in Angus and then making plans, so we are resilient to respond to any event that these risks may bring.
-Many of the risks we face depend on where people live and work.
-For example, risks in Angus include the coastline and extensive river network, which could result in shipping and flooding incidents.
-An accident at an industrial site such as Glaxo, Montrose and a wildfire impacting the natural beauty of the Cairngorm National Park and Angus Glens, are also risks in Angus we need to manage through effective planning and responding.
+The risks we face in Perth & Kinross depend on where people live and work.
+For example, an incident at an industrial site such as a recycling centre or agriculture and forestry/woodland where there is the threat of wildfires are risks in Perth & Kinross where we need to manage through effective partnership pre-planning and responding should an event occur.

-Other risks in Angus include:
+Risks in Perth & Kinross include:

-- Critical infrastructure, such as the A90 and A92 that pass-through Angus. - The port of Montrose and Arbroath harbour, which support fishing, oil and leisure. - Temporary risks such as music festivals and sports competitions. - Significant Heritage sites, such as Glamis Castle and Arbroath Abbey.
+- Critical infrastructure, such as the Rail and Road networks that pass-through Perth & Kinross; - The vast amount of waterways which support the fishing and leisure industry; - Temporary event risks such as music festivals and sports competitions - Significant Heritage and conservation sites, such as Scone Palace.

 The national risks Scotland faces are continually changing and as a key public service, we have a statutory duty to prepare for and respond to any significant national threats or major emergencies.
-These include being able to deal with events such as widespread flooding, major transport accidents, terrorist attacks and natural disasters.
+These include being able to deal with events such as widespread flooding, major transport accidents, natural disasters and terrorism.
 As our role broadens, so does the variety of incidents we attend.
-Developing greater flexibility to deploy crews, to take on a broadening response and prevention role will therefore be fully explored nationally and locally for safe and effective delivery.
+Developing greater flexibility to deploy crews, to take on a broadening prevention and response role will therefore be fully explored nationally and locally for safe and effective delivery.

-Having the resilience to make plans for and respond to the unique risk profile of Angus is essential for managing the effects of any event.
-For us, that means our firefighters being equipped to deal with emergencies safely and effectively, our stations being in a constant state of readiness; working with our partners to deliver an integrated approach to emergency planning, and helping to build community resilience.
+Creating response plans to deal with the unique risk profile of P&K is paramount to manage and mitigate the impact of any event.
+Essentially fire crews are highly trained and empowered to deal with emergencies safely and effectively.
+Our fire stations are in a constant state of readiness working collaboratively, to deliver an integrated approach to emergency planning, contributing to overall community resilience.

-- Identify and assess the risk to our community through the process of Operational Intelligence (OI) gathering and active involvement in the Local Resilience Partnership (LRP) - Implement a training programme that matches the Angus risk profile and maintains out capabilities for dealing with local and national emergencies. - Undertake targeted RDS firefighter recruitment campaigns, to raise community awareness of the role and its value. - Strengthen community resilience by engaging with them, to build their capabilities for managing the effects of emergencies as a community.
+- Identify and assess the risk to our community through the process of Operational Intelligence (OI) gathering and active involvement in the Local Resilience Partnership (LRP). - Implement a training programme that matches the Perth & Kinross risk profile and maintains our capabilities for dealing with local, regional and national emergencies. - Undertake targeted RDS firefighter recruitment campaigns, to raise community awareness of the role and its overall value. - Strengthen community resilience by engaging with them, to build their capabilities for managing the effects of emergencies as a community.

-- Reviewing the outcomes of our OI process and engagement with LRPs. - Evaluating the effectiveness of our firefighter training programme and multi-agency emergency planning. - Evaluating the effectiveness of our firefighter recruitment campaigns. - Assessing the number of resilience hubs we engage with to enhance their capacity and capabilities.
+- Reviewing the outcomes of our OI process and engagement with LRP's. - Evaluating the effectiveness of our retained firefighter training programme and multiagency emergency planning. - Evaluating the effectiveness of our retained firefighter recruitment campaigns. - Reviewing the number of people we train in CPR, and the number of resilience hubs we engage with to enhance their capacity and capabilities.

-- Communities in Angus will be safe, secure, vibrant and sustainable. - People in Angus will be physically, mentally and emotionally healthy. - Angus will have an inclusive and sustainable economy. - An enhanced, protected and enjoyed natural and built environment.
+- Communities in Perth & Kinross will be safer, secure, vibrant and sustainable. - Perth & Kinross will have an inclusive and sustainable economy. - We will improve the safety and wellbeing of our Communities and Firefighters.